An Adaptive Parameter-free and Projection-free Restarting Level Set Method for Constrained Convex Optimization Under the Error Bound Condition: First Order Subroutines

-\begin{remark} The step length $\eta = (B-\alpha)\Pc(\bx^{(0)}; r)/\|\bxi_p\|^2$ used in SGD is likely to reduce at the instance that is restarted since $\Pc(\bx^{(0)}; r)$ becomes smaller as a result of updating the initial solution with a solution that satisfies \eqref{eq:reduceB}.
-For all the proceeding instances, the step length after the restart would likely be larger since $\Pc(\bx^{(0)}; r)$ is a decreasing function of $r$. \end{remark}
+\begin{remark} The step length $\eta = (B-\alpha)\Pc(\bx^{(0)}; r)/\|\bxi_{r}\|^2$ used in subgradient algorithm is likely to reduce at the instance that is restarted since $\Pc(\bx^{(0)}; r)$ becomes smaller as a result of updating the initial solution with a solution that satisfies \eqref{eq:reduceB}.
+For all the subsequent instances, the step length after the restart would likely be larger since $\Pc(\bx^{(0)}; r)$ is a decreasing function of $r$. \end{remark}